Basic Credit Requirements

 Thesis requirement: The thesis must involve an original study on a research topic determined in consultation with the student’s advisor.
 In order to complete the project, students may take a maximum of three thesis credits at the 900 level.
 The student will form a committee that includes the advisor and two additional faculty members (at least one from Communication Science), and defend the thesis before that committee.
 The defense should ideally take place at the end of the fourth semester of study and must occur by the end of the fifth semester.
 At the conclusion of this defense, the student’s committee will decide whether the student should pass, revise the thesis, or fail the thesis.
 In addition, the committee will decide whether the student should be admitted to the PhD program.
 The latter decision is based on the entirety of the student’s record and not solely on their thesis.

 Non-thesis, terminal option: Students must complete the 30-hour credit requirement including the coursework above and an elective course.
 In lieu of the thesis and oral defense, two of the courses in Communication Science must be at the 800 level or above, and students must pass a four-hour written comprehensive examination, which covers communication theory, research methodology, and a topic area of the student’s specialization.
+The test will be closed book and taken on a department-provided computer.
+Students may take a brief, 15 minute break between questions, which does not count towards the 4 hour time limit.
+Expected answer per question will be a minimum of 5 pages, double spaced (no maximum length).

 The M.A. program in Film requires 40 credits of coursework, normally completed in four consecutive semesters, with three courses and a weekly Film Colloquium every semester.
 Unless specified otherwise, each course earns 3 credits and Colloquium earns 1 credit per semester.